-Booking Conditions for All Mountain Performance, ski courses and ski lessons with Mark Gear
+These are the terms and booking conditions for All Mountain Performance, ski courses and ski lessons with Mark Gear.

 Ski course: Refers to all courses.
 All skiing and professional courses as described on the website.

 Private lessons:Refers to ski lessons that are private and not collective, as described on the website.